Ukraine president says ready to discuss PrivatBank with Kolomoisky

 The central bank says a $5.6 billion hole had been left in PrivatBank’s finances due to shady lending practices under Kolomoisky’s ownership.
 Kolomoisky disputes that.

 Zelenskiy met Kolomoisky publicly in September and days later Kolomoisky told reporters he saw scope for a compromise on PrivatBank.
-Any rollback of PrivatBank’s nationalization would likely prompt the International Monetary Fund, which is in talks over giving Ukraine a new loan program, to freeze aid.
+Any rollback of PrivatBank’s nationalisation would likely prompt the International Monetary Fund, which is in talks over giving Ukraine a new loan programme, to freeze aid.

 Oleksandr Danylyuk, one of the most senior officials in Zelenskiy’s administration, resigned in September citing concerns about PrivatBank and the independence of the central bank.

-Danylyuk had been finance minister in a previous government when PrivatBank was nationalized.
+Danylyuk had been finance minister in a previous government when PrivatBank was nationalised.
 Asked about this, Zelenskiy said Danylyuk’s departure was not to do with PrivatBank but because he did not grant Danylyuk’s wish to become prime minister.

-Reporting by Natalia Zinets and Pavel Polityuk; Writing by Matthias Williams; Ediditng by Mark Potter
+(Reporting by Natalia Zinets and Pavel Polityuk; Writing by Matthias Williams; Ediditng by Mark Potter)